Flee (album)

-Flee is an album by British blues rock musician Jeremy Spencer credited as "The Jeremy Spencer Band" with particularly strong input from Michael Fogarty.
-Spencer had been a member of Fleetwood Mac from 1967–71, and this 1979 release was Spencer's third album apart from Fleetwood Mac, and his second recorded while a member of the Children of God.
+Flee is an album by British blues rock musician Jeremy Spencer, credited to the Jeremy Spencer Band.
+Spencer had been a member of Fleetwood Mac from 1967 to 1971, and this 1979 release was Spencer's third album apart from Fleetwood Mac, and his second recorded while a member of the Children of God.

 Background

 Spencer was living in Italy in 1977, and had begun to write new songs and work towards forming a new band.
 He was joined there by Michael Fogarty, whom Spencer considered the perfect partner for his new musical venture, the two having met in the UK in 1975.
 Fogarty was born in Tennessee in 1951, and had spent the previous ten years playing in a number of soul and country groups.

 This was Spencer's first recorded work in seven years, and was musically far removed from his previous work.
 It showed his continuing preference for parodying other bands; in this case the songs on side two bear a strong resemblance to the contemporary sound of Fleetwood Mac, i.e. a Californian rock style with female vocalists, and a solid drum sound reminiscent of Mick Fleetwood.

 Promotional advert for Flee featuring uncredited vocalist Jeanne Hendricks.

 Spencer and Fogarty sang on several tracks, but for the hit single "Cool Breeze", the lead vocal was taken by Jeanne Hendricks.
 Hendricks performed on a number of tracks, and was featured in the album photographs, but was not credited as a vocalist.
 She also sang with Spencer on the follow-up single, "Travellin'".

 The album features a heavy disco production treatment given to the songs on side one, which Spencer was very unhappy with.
 "Sunshine" was a reworking of "When I Looked to See the Sunshine" from the Jeremy Spencer and the Children album of 1972.

 "Cool Breeze" and "Travellin'" were issued as singles in various territories, and "Cool Breeze" charted at Number 21 on the U.S. Billboard Adult Contemporary Charts, although the album was not a commercial success.

 "Flee" was reworked by Spencer as "Refugees" for his 2012 album Bend in the Road.